llvm/mlir-www/website/content/getting_started/TestingGuide.md

 The `negative_` prefix indicates that this test should fail to lower, as the pattern should not match.

-To summarize, here’s the naming convention used:
+To summarize, here is the naming convention used:

 * `@{negative_}?maskedload_to_load_{static|dynamic}_{i32|i8}_{all_true|all_false|mixed}`.